Algebraic-group factorization algorithm: Methods corresponding to particular algebraic groups

+Practical methods

 If the algebraic group is the multiplicative group mod N, the one-sided identities are recognised by computing greatest common divisors with N, and the result is the p − 1 method.

 If the algebraic group is the multiplicative group of a quadratic extension of N, the result is the p + 1 method; the calculation involves pairs of numbers modulo N. It is not possible to tell whether $\mathbb Z/N\mathbb Z [ \sqrt t]$ is actually a quadratic extension of $\mathbb Z/N\mathbb Z$ without knowing the factorisation of N. This requires knowing whether t is a quadratic residue modulo N, and there are no known methods for doing this without knowledge of the factorisation.
 However, provided N does not have a very large number of factors, in which case another method should be used first, picking random t (or rather picking A with t = A^{2} − 4) will accidentally hit a quadratic non-residue fairly quickly.
 If t is a quadratic residue, the p+1 method degenerates to a slower form of the p − 1 method.

 If the algebraic group is an elliptic curve, the one-sided identities can be recognised by failure of inversion in the elliptic-curve point addition procedure, and the result is the elliptic curve method; Hasse's theorem states that the number of points on an elliptic curve modulo p is always within $2 \sqrt p$ of p.

 All three of the above algebraic groups are used by the GMP-ECM package, which includes efficient implementations of the two-stage procedure, and an implementation of the PRAC group-exponentiation algorithm which is rather more efficient than the standard binary exponentiation approach.

+Other groups

 The use of other algebraic groups—higher-order extensions of N or groups corresponding to algebraic curves of higher genus—is occasionally proposed, but almost always impractical.
 For example, one can use the Jacobian variety of a hyperelliptic curve, which has an efficient group law.
 These methods end up with smoothness constraints on numbers of the order of p^{d} for some d > 1, which are much less likely to be smooth than numbers of the order of p.

+Practical considerations

+Complexity

+The naive first stage uses $O(B_1 \log (B_1) M(\log (N)))$ bit operations, while the prime-powers-only first stage takes $O(B_1 M(\log (N)))$, with N being the number-to-be-factored and $M(x)$ denoting the cost of multiplying two x-bit integers (practically $M(\log (N)) = O(N \log (N) \log \log (N))$ using FFT-based methods).